 - Check in on your mental health - depression, anxiety, anger, and guilt due to the stresses of covid-19 and learn about valuable community resources

-Pathways to Hope for Children offers many services for children and families including the Anderson Teen Center, multiple Parent Partner programs, Camp HOPE America – Pathways and much more.
+Pathways to Hope for Children offers many services for children and families including the Anderson & Redding Teen Centers, multiple Parent Partner programs, Camp HOPE – Pathways and much more.
 “Our goal is that the Hotline for Hope will offer families pathways to support and resources during a difficult time.
 Parents who call will have the opportunity to be referred into our Parent Partner program which offers dedicated case managers to families with children ages 0-17 in an effort to help build parenting skills, connect people to resources and serve children,” said PHC’s Executive Director Michael Burke.
 As mentioned, the Hotline for Hope is not a crisis line so if anyone suspects child abuse, they are encouraged to call Shasta County’s Health and Human Services – Children’s Branch at 530-225-5144.